RICHMOND, Va. Michael Vick might soon discover just who's interested in giving him a second chance.

 Two people familiar with the meeting confirmed NFL commissioner Roger Goodell, Vick, agent Joel Segal and two other members of the suspended quarterback's team met Wednesday at a security firm in New Jersey.
 The two people requested anonymity because the league has not acknowledged the meeting.

-ESPN reported on its Web site Thursday night that league sources said that sometime next week Goodell is expected to announce a conditional reinstatement of Vick, which would allow Vick to go to training camp if he signed with a team but that could also include a four-game suspension.
+ESPN reported on its Web site tonight that an anonymous source said Goodell had decided on a conditional reinstatement that would allow Vick to attend training camp if he signs with a team and that he also could be suspended for the first four games of the 2009 season.

-Goodell told the AP on Tuesday that he hoped to make a decision "in the near future."
+Goodell told the AP on Tuesday, a day after Vick was released from federal custody, that he hoped to make a decision "in the near future."

 Goodell suspended Vick indefinitely in August 2007 after the former Atlanta Falcons quarterback admitted bankrolling the "Bad Newz Kennels" dogfighting operation.
 Goodell has said Vick must show remorse and signs that he has changed before he would consider reinstating him.

-SI.com first reported the meeting at Buckley Petersen Global Inc. in Allendale, N.J.
+SI.com first reported the meeting at Buckley Petersen Global Inc. in Allendale.

 Earlier Thursday, Vick's Virginia-based attorney Lawrence Woodward denied reports that Vick spent his first night of freedom at a Virginia Beach strip club.